Digital Twins as Funhouse Mirrors: Five Key Distortions: Detailed Information on Each Sub-Study

 For digital twins, however, accuracy nudges successfully improved truth discernment when sharing entertaining news (Figure \ref{SI_accuracy_1}, Panel B).
 As in \cite{pennycook2021accuracy}, there were no significant differences in sharing intentions between the Control and Active Control conditions (Headline Veracity $\times$ Intervention: $b = -0.06$, 95\% CI $[-0.26,\,0.14]$, $t(2997) = -0.58$, $p = .94$), and both treatments significantly increased sharing discernment relative to the controls (e.g., Headline Veracity $\times$ Intervention: Treatment vs.\ Control, $b = -0.61$, 95\% CI $[-0.82,\,-0.41]$, $t(2997) = -5.93$, $p < .001$; Importance Treatment vs.\ Control, $b = -0.44$, 95\% CI $[-0.64,\,-0.24]$, $t(2997) = -4.27$, $p < .001$).
-See Table \ref{SI_accuracy_tab4} for the full regression results.
+See Table \ref{SI_accuracy_tab4} for pairwise comparisons.